runtimeverification/verified-smart-contracts/resources/edsl-notations.md

 The encoding is defined in the [Ethereum contract application binary interface (ABI) specification](https://solidity.readthedocs.io/en/develop/abi-spec.html). eDSL provides `#abiCallData`, a notation to specify the ABI call data in a way similar to a high-level function call notation, defined below.
 It specifies the function name and the (symbolic) arguments along with their types.
-For example, the following abstraction represents a data that encodes a call to the `transfer` function with two arguments: `TO`, the receiver account address of type `address` (an 160-bit unsigned integer), and `VALUE`, the value to transfer of type `unit256` (a 256-bit unsigned integer).
+For example, the following notation represents a data that encodes a call to the `transfer` function with two arguments: `TO`, the receiver account address of type `address` (an 160-bit unsigned integer), and `VALUE`, the value to transfer of type `unit256` (a 256-bit unsigned integer).
 ```
   #abiCallData("transfer", #address(TO), #uint256(VALUE))
 ```